 You also may want to see the Toilet Seat Attachment.
 See my Honest Review.

 In 1964 the American company founded by Arnold Cohen, innovated the Bidet toilet seat adding it portability and spraying function.
 Since Americans continued ignoring the product, Cohen started marketing the product outside of the U.S. He meets Nichimen Jitsugyo and agrees to negotiate with the Japanese trading Company.
 Later this firm created its own design.

 In 1980, the first “paperless toilet” was released in Japan by the company TOTO.
 They also introduced the concept of “Washlet” bidet toilet seat.
 Certainly, the current state of this bathroom tech device has spread out through the world.
 As of March 2016, Bidet toilet seats are installed in 81.2% of Japanese households.
 They are commonly found in hotels and even public facilities like train stations and restaurants.

 TOTO’s Corporation introduced a big innovation to this product.
-With the addition of electronics and the improvement of its design, Toto Bidet has taken the device to the future generations.
-Japanese bidet Toilet Seats are considered a modern high tech device.
+With the addition of electronics and the improvement of its design, Toto Bidet has taken the device to future generations.
+Japanese Bidet Toilet Seats are considered a modern high tech device.